The definitive ranking of every Supernatural episode

 Sam and Castiel enter Dean's mind — where he's the proud owner of a bar — in order to defeat Michael.
 The archangel is close behind, resulting in a major showdown that ends with Dean trapping Michael in his mind and declaring, "I'm the cage."

 126. "Wayward Sisters" (Season 13, Episode 10)

-Not only was “Wayward Sisters” a successful backdoor pilot for a potential spin-off, but it also gave many fans what they’ve been waiting for for years: a great story anchored by well-drawn female characters.
+Not only is "Wayward Sisters" a successful backdoor pilot for a potential spin-off, but it also gives many fans what they've been waiting for for years: a great story anchored by well-drawn female characters.

 125. "Slumber Party" (Season 9, Episode 4)

 Any appearance by Charlie is a good one.
-Throw in the idea that Oz is a real place and Dorothy is actually a kickass hero and this episode leaves fans hoping that clicking their heels will bring them back to Oz just one more time.
+Throw in the idea that Oz is a real place — and Dorothy is actually a kickass hero — this episode leaves fans hoping that clicking their heels will bring them back to Oz just one more time.

 124. "I Believe the Children Are Our Future" (Season 5, Episode 6)

 This episode will always stand out for the introduction of Jesse, or as some refer to him, the Anti-Christ.